bjoernager/bowshock/README.md

 The main program is written in C++20, and a conforming compiler is therefore required.
 OpenGL 3.2 is used for rendering, and the shaders are therefore written in GLSL 1.5.

-Before compilation, an appropriate *GLAD* loader must be downloaded from a web instance.
-I use the one on `dav1d.de`, with the following settings:
+Before compilation, an appropriate *GLAD* loader must be downloaded.
+For more information, read: *COMPILATION > DEPENDENCIES > GLAD*

 <https://glad.dav1d.de/#language=c&specification=gl&api=gl%3D3.2&api=gles1%3Dnone&api=gles2%3Dnone&api=glsc2%3Dnone&profile=core&loader=on>